-Kristen is an experienced movement educator (six years teaching experience) and an accomplished dance artist.
-Her tried and true approach to childhood dance education creates welcoming, productive class environments where students explore fundamental dance concepts as a framework for discovering their own unique ways of moving.
+Kristen is an experienced movement educator and an accomplished dance artist.
+Her tried and true approach to childhood dance education, cultivated through 7 years of intensive teaching experience on Salt Spring Island, creates welcoming, productive class environments where students explore fundamental dance concepts as a framework for discovering their own unique ways of moving.
 In Kristen's classes, students build core dance skills (technique, improvisation and dance-creation skills), in an environment that fosters creativity, critical thinking, self-confidence and healthy body image.
 Kristen loves connecting dance concepts to broader curriculum material and welcomes the opportunity to work collaboratively with classroom teachers to design a dance residency that fits their needs.

 The Brain Dance is an engaging eight-part sequence based on the movement patterns a child naturally goes through in the first year of life.
 Practising the Brain Dance on a regular basis integrates body and brain functions, creating a state of learning-readiness.
 Kristen can lead Brain Dance classes for all grade levels, in a time-frame that works for the school's needs.
 Over the course of the residency, students are empowered to lead sections of the Brain Dance on their own, and teachers gain the skills to implement the Brain Dance into regular classroom activities after Kristen leaves.

 An interactive dance workshop for middle school and high school students, using creative dance to explore the Canadian Charter of Rights and Freedoms, and the values that inform it: autonomy, respect for diversity, the inviolability of personal space, the limits of state authority.
 Students work to create a performance-ready dance piece informed by students' emerging relationship to the Charter.